-RE 510 Teaching Reading to Content Areas.
+RE 510 Reading in the Content Area.
 (3 Hours) A thorough study of techniques for promoting reading growth through teaching content materials.

 RE 511 The Reading and Writing Connection.
 (3 Hours) A study of the principles, strategies and current literature that demonstrates the interrelatedness of reading and writing in all content areas and throughout the learner's development.
 Students will enhance their knowledge of the relationship between reading and writing through practicum experiences.